-Cascada La Reforma (The Reform Waterfall) is one of the best waterfalls in Oaxaca that is best visited as a half-day trip from the beachside town of Puerto Escondido.
+Cascada La Reforma (The Reform Waterfall) is by far one of the best waterfalls in Oaxaca and is best visited as a half-day trip from the beachside town of Puerto Escondido.

-I have put together this complete guide of Cascada La Reforma including how to to get there, how much it costs, the best time to visit and what to expect!
+I have put together this complete guide to Cascada La Reforma including how to get there, how much it costs, the best time to visit, and what to expect when you arrive!

 HOW TO GET TO CASCADA LA REFORMA

 There are two ways of getting to Cascada De La Reforma and they are: